zulip/zulip/help/self-hosted-billing.md

 ### Education pricing

-**Education pricing** is available with a minimum purchase of 100 licenses.
-Organizations with up to 100 users are eligible for free Community plan sponsorship.
+Organizations operated by individual educators (for example, a professor teaching one or more classes) are generally eligible for a free Community plan.

+Departments and other institutions using Zulip are eligible for discounted education pricing.

 - **For-profit education pricing**:
     - **Basic plan**: $0.50 per user per month
-    - **Business plan**: $1 per user per month with annual billing ($1.20/month billed monthly).
+    - **Business plan**: $1 per user per month with annual billing ($1.20/month billed monthly) with a minimum purchase of 100 licenses.

 - **Non-profit education pricing**: The non-profit discount applies to online purchases only (no additional legal agreements) for use at registered non-profit institutions (e.g., colleges and universities).
     - **Basic plan**: $0.35 per user per month
-    - **Business plan**: $0.67 per user per month with annual billing ($0.80/month billed monthly).
+    - **Business plan**: $0.67 per user per month with annual billing ($0.80/month billed monthly) with a minimum purchase of 100 licenses.

+### Non-profit pricing

+Non-profits with no paid staff are eligible for the free Community plan.

+For non-profits with paid staff, volunteers and other unpaid participants in your community are eligible for free Zulip accounts.
+Additionally, discounts are available for paid staff accounts.
+Contact [sales@zulip.com](mailto:sales@zulip.com) to arrange discounted pricing for your organization.

 ### Guest user discounts